 Encourage your students to join our book groups to expand their reading list and discuss their favorite books with other students!

-August Book Selections
+April Book Selections

-Younger Students (PreS-3rd)
+Younger Students (grades 1-3)

-Read by: August 13
+Read by: April 22

-Older Students (grades 4 and up)
+Older Students (grades 4 & up)

-Read by: August 13
+Read by: April 22

 BOOK NOTES